 This is a “fresh” jam – that is, make it in small batches, store it in the fridge, and make another batch when it is gone.
 Truly, it is wonderful.

-You might like to browse our jam recipes.
-Our favourite is Cumquat Marmalade.
-Or browse our Strawberry recipes here and here.
-Be inspired by our Spring recipes here and here.
+You might like to browse all of our jam recipes.
+Or browse our Strawberry recipes.
+Be inspired by exploring our Early Spring recipes.
 Continue reading “Quick Strawberry Jam”

 Deeply flavoured with hints of spices.

 It is quince season, and friends with Quince trees bring buckets of quinces.
 Each year we make Quince Jam.

 We have other Quince recipes too.
 Try Quince Paste, Indian Quince Pickles, and Slow Cooked Sweet Spiced Quinces.

 Or browse all of our Quince recipes, and you might like to read about Autumn Preserving.
 Our Jam recipes are here and here Also, explore our Mid Autumn collection of dishes.

 Continue reading “Quince Jam | Quince Jelly”

 A spicy sauce for all kinds of uses.